achewink/vpon-sdk/android/mediation/android-admob.en.md

 7. New ad network
 ![][7]

-8. Set Vpon into mediation list：
+8. Set Vpon into mediation list：    <br>
-(1) Find the VPON Network tag in Available ad netwroks (2) Vpon Ad ID: put the Vpon’s Banner ID that you get from vpon’s back office.
+(1) Find the VPON Network tag in Available ad netwroks <br>
+(2) Vpon Ad ID: put the Vpon’s Banner ID that you get from vpon’s back office.  <br>
-(3) Zone: Choose the region, which you want to request ads from Vpon Platform.
+(3) Zone: Choose the region, which you want to request ads from Vpon Platform.  <br>

 (If the user of your app is from China, you need to fill with `cn` in this column; otherwise, you need to fill with `tw`.)